Earned wage access

-Earned wage access (EWA), can be referred to as instant pay, earned income, early wage access, accrued wage access or on-demand pay.
+Earned wage access (EWA), also referred to as instant pay, earned income, early wage access, accrued wage access or on-demand pay, is a financial service that allows employees, especially low-wage and hourly workers, to access a portion of their accrued wages before the end of the regular payroll cycle.
 The official UK government term is Employer Salary Advance Scheme.
-It is a financial service offered to employees, mostly low-wage and hourly workers, being given access to some of their accrued wages before the end of their payroll cycle.

 Earned wage access technology can be implemented in various ways: automatically loaded onto a prepaid card, deposited via ACH onto a user's existing direct deposit, or, in a bifocal approach, accrued earnings are transferred into a bank account facilitated by the EWA provider.

-Earned wage access providers have been positioned as an ethical solution to payday lenders as they typically charge a small flat fee rather than interest.
+EWA providers have been positioned as an ethical solution to payday lenders as they typically charge a small flat fee rather than interest, and there is no recourse, credit impacts, or underwriting in earned wage access transactions.
+Criticisms include that EWA is similar to payday lending, and that if earned wage access providers are exempted from lending laws and governed by an independent set of rules, providers can potentially evade consumer protection regimes.
+It can also result in a cycle of dependence, where once a person requests EWA, their following paycheck is smaller due to having to repay the initial amount, resulting in an increased likelihood of needing EWA again.

-In America, 20% of all hourly staff are expected to be paid this way by 2023, with many large employers like Walmart and Mcdonald's already offering it.
+In the United States, 20% of all hourly staff are expected to be paid this way by 2023, with many large employers like Walmart and McDonald's already offering it.
+Fees from EWA providers in the United States can also result in an effective APR exceeding 100% for employer-sponsored products and 330% for direct-to-consumer products.
+Concrete regulation of EWA at the national level also remains forthcoming.

 History

-Earned wage access programs began to reach the market in the 2010s, due to the receding number of Americans who had access to credit and traditional banking.
-By integrating with payroll, these promised to usher in a fairer and more inclusive era of personal finance.
+Earned wage access programs began to reach the market in the 2010s, allowing employees to access earned wages ahead of their payday, providing a more financial opportunity for employees.
+Driven by the diminishing access that many Americans had to credit and traditional banking services, earned wage access was positioned as a more inclusive alternative.

+US workers made approximately 56 million withdrawals through EWA platforms in 2020, totaling around $9.5 billion.

+US Market

+In 2014, Activehours, later rebranded as EarnIn, launched a direct-to-consumer EWA app.

 In August 2016, Uber pioneered EWA in a partnership with Green Dot by allowing drivers to request their earnings after each drive in exchange for a small payment.